ystia/yorc-guides/README.md

 Applications and Components are written in [TOSCA](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.2/TOSCA-Simple-Profile-YAML-v1.2.html)
-(Topology and Orchestration Specification for Cloud Applications), an OASIS consortium standard language  to describe a topology of cloud based web services, their components and relationships.
+(Topology and Orchestration Specification for Cloud Applications), an OASIS consortium standard language  to describe a topology of cloud based web services, their components and relationships, portable across infrastructures.

 The Orchestrator has companions products :
 - the [Ystia Forge](https://github.com/ystia/forge/tree/v2.0.0/org/ystia), repository of components and application templates